 A distinction is made between three phases in a research project.
-In the first phase (preparation) the focus is on a Research Data Mangement Plan (RDMP).
+In the first phase (preparation) the focus is on a Research Data Management Plan (RDMP).
 In the second phase the focus is on data acquisition, data security and research integrity.
 The third phase is focusing on publication and data procurement.

 Data management plan